hanchenlab/JAGWAS/README.md

 ## Recent Updates
 [Version 1.0.2] - Oct 1, 2025:
 * Revise the sanity check for detecting the existance of inconsistent variants across the summary statistics files.
-Now the program will error out when such cases exist:
+Now the program will skip inconsistent variants when such cases exist:
-* Error: Inconsistent Allele Frequency (AF) detected in file '...'.
-Halting execution.
+* Warning: Skipping inconsistent variant at line 8.
+Mismatch in file: /HGCNT95FS/ADDLIE/work/Test/JAGWAS_C++/discovery_QT12.txt.

 [Version 1.0.1] - May 26, 2024:
 * Change the output variable log10(P) to log10_P to fix the issue that results$log10(P) not working in R since log10() is a built-in function.
 * Add a delim argument to give more flexibility to the format of summary statistics files, user now can choose tab, single-space, or comma as the delimiter.